 - Engagement hours are designed to support your learning. - In college, it is a natural part of the process to use this time to discuss your assignments, your progress in the course, and your grade.

 Contact Information

-- Email: ksalmon@valenciacollege.edu - Canvas inbox (preferred): Click the inbox icon on the left-hand menu in Canvas.
+- Email: jhilley1@valenciacollege.edu - Canvas inbox (preferred): Click the Inbox icon in the left-hand menu in Canvas.

 My Availability